top of page

 2. Your Microbiome Is Sending Mixed Signals

 So What Can You Do?
-Start With the Mouth-Gut Connection.
+Start Asking Better Questions.

-If you’re tired of brushing like a boss and still seeing blood on the floss, maybe it’s time to stop blaming your toothbrush and start asking bigger questions:
+If you’re brushing like a champ and still seeing blood on the floss, it may be time to zoom out.

 • Is my gut inflamed?